 Are you a business?
 Hire health carer candidates in London

-We are looking for a support worker / Carer to join the team around an 18 year old severely autistic & epileptic teenager with additional health needs.
-He lives at home with his family.
-He has 24 hour 1:1 support and for some activities 2:1 (like visiting the pool, special needs bike club, visiting the park or visiting shops and cafes).
-He has already a lovely team of professionals working with him and you would join this team.
-This is a part time position for 25-30+ hours which would be ideal for a student of a related field.
-Experience and interest needed.
-About the Teen: He is a friendly, non verbal, very autistic boy with severe epilepsy, a movement disorder and additional health needs.
-He is non verbal and can walk only with support.
+We are looking for a support worker / carer to join the team around a 18 year old severely disabled & autistic & epileptic teenager with additional health needs.
+This ad is not through a company and not based in a care home but working directly with the young person in the context of his family.
+The young person has 24 hour 1:1 support and for some activities 2:1 support (eg. when visiting the pool, special needs bike club, visiting the park etc).
+His team of support workers / carers help him with all his daily life & routine which includes supporting and facilitating access to activities and community, help him with learning more self help skills and communication, all of his personal care, his laundry and keep his environment clean & tidy.
+We are looking to find someone who will be happy to do day shifts as well as waking night shifts.
+This position would be for 25-37.5 hours weekly (this could include 1 waking night).
+About the Teen: He is a friendly, non verbal, very autistic young man with severe epilepsy, a movement disorder and additional health needs.
+He can walk only with support.
+The young person lives at home with his family.
 He needs help with all elements of his daily life.
-He does like to be active (but not in an athletic way) and he loves to be entertained.
-He likes to be spoken to even though communication is very difficult for him.
-But he also often also needs a lot of care as he can have seizures or other health issues which lead to him needing to spend time in hospital.
-His team of support workers / carers help him with his daily life & routine which includes supporting and facilitating access to activities and community, help him with learning more self help skills and communication, all of his personal care, help with his laundry and keep his environment clean & tidy.
-About you: This job will suit someone with good experience supporting a young person with disability and autism and has a real interest in disability and autism.
+Although he does like to be active this is not in an athletic way.
+He also loves to be entertained - so who ever applies needs to fit and strong and fun but also patient.
+He often also needs a lot of care as he can have seizures or other heath issues which lead to him needing to spend time in hospital.
+About you: This job will suit someone with some experience supporting a person with disability and autism and who has a real relevant interest too .
+You have also studied or are studying something that is related to this position.
 You are not afraid to learn care elements like catheterisation and dealing with PEG and Peristeen (ideally you have experience already and other elements of care - otherwise we train you).
-But this is not just about care but also very much about support and we would like to find someone who can be active, fun and shows initiative.
-You need to be following the behaviour plan which would explain to you.
-This could potentially suit a student of a related field as a part time position (but a full time position is also available).
-You need to be able to swim - this is important to him.
-You are a non-smoker / non vaper.
-You like dogs.
-You are open to work some weekends and some bank holidays (shared with the team) and also take on some waking night supports.
-Both day and night shifts are available and we would prefer applicants who are open to both day and night shifts.
-Ideally you would be willing to commit for a minimum of 12 months or more.
-This is needed as a lot of training is involved as well.
-This is a job that could be very fulfilling but it is also complex and would be difficult for someone who has no experience with disability and has not studied something related (or is planning to study a relevant subject).
-Please read this full ad before we discuss the position further.
+You need to be following the behaviour plan (ABA) which we would explain to you and you would be required to attend the team meetings with our ABA Consultant and the rest of the experienced team.
+This would suit a student of a related field (eg. Psychology, Nursing, SEN Pedagogy, Physio etc.) You need to be able to swim - this is important to him and a must for this job.
+Only non-smokers / non vapers apply!
+You like dogs and are not afraid of a friendly dog.
+You are open to work some weekends (or most weekends if this suits you) and some bank holidays (shared with the team).
+You are open to accompany the young person on a summer break and support him.
+And are able to support also some days during the Christmas / New Years Break.
+Both day and night shifts are available and we want to find applicants who are open to both day and night shifts.
+Do please not apply if you do not want to cover waking night shifts at all or no day shifts at all.
+Also this is not a summer role but should be longterm.
+You would be willing to commit for a minimum of 12 months or more.
+This position is from mid August.
+You live in North London and do not have too far to travel.
+This is a job that could be very fulfilling but it is also complex and would be difficult for someone who has no experience or interest for disability and autism.
+Please read this ad completely before we discuss the position further.
+And please write a few sentences explaining why you are interested - so an honest cover letter.
 What’s great about this job: Fantastic training opportunities, with a thorough handover, from long-standing members of staff who know the young person and his family very well.
-You will be provided with regular training on his health and care needs which include seizure management, catheterisation and peg management, peristeen and behavioural support. ** Regular team meetings with the ABA Consultant.** Flexibility around days worked to accommodate studies or other commitments.
-About the Job: Hourly rate £15 p/h during training and which rises to £16 after 6 months.
-This rises to £17 after 12 months.
-Probation is 6 months.
-Part time position - 25 - 30 hours +. (unfortunately 20 hours is not enough for this position).
-This position ideally be on a freelance basis with a UTR number (if you are part time and also if you are a student) Otherwise there could be a contract (PAYE) with a care agency that supports the teenager. (we can not offer a Sponsorship Visa).
-If interested: If you are interested please apply and already initially let us know why you would be suitable and interested in your first contact message.
+You will be provided with regular training on his health and care needs which include seizure management, catheterisation, bowel and peg management and behavioural support.
+Regular team meetings with the ABA Consultant.
+Flexibility around days worked to accommodate studies or other commitments.
+Not a Care home Job and not similar.
+This position is very different from a care home position.
+About the Job: Hourly rate £15 p/h during 3 month training and probation (full probation is 6 months) - hourly rate then rises to £16 and after one year to £17 per hour.
+Part time & Full time available : Part time :25 -30 hr Full time: 37.5 hours + weekly hours (please let us know you availability in your cover letter).
+There are always extra bank hours additionally available (when team members are on holiday) if you needed more hours.
+This will ideally be your only job next to studies.
+Or if full time - it needs to be your only job.
+We would ideally want someone to start anytime between the 11th of August and the 1st of September.
+Some paid shadowing could be possible before these dates (in July).
+This position could ideally be on a freelance basis with a UTR number (if you are part time and also if you are a student).
+Otherwise a PAYE contract through a support worker agency if full time.
+We can unfortunately not offer a Sponsorship Visa.
+If interested: If you are interested please apply and already initially (first contact) let us know why you would be suitable and interested as otherwise we will not reply.
 We get so many applications please help to make it easier and explain why you applied.
-We will then let you know where to send your CV and a relevant cover letter explaining your interest and suitability (a few sentences might be enough to get the point across (ideally written by you and not AI).
-It might also be possible to add your Cv and cover letter to the conversation thread on this site.
+We will then let you know where to send your CV and a relevant cover letter explaining your interest and suitability or even better upload those to the thread at first contact. (a few sentences might be enough to get the point across (ideally written by you and not AI).
+Also let us initially know your availability and if you are interested in part or full time.
 Later on we will need 2 relevant recent references and a valid DBS.
 We will arrange a face to face interview or a video call (initially) after receiving your CV and relevant cover letter if we feel that you would be a good match for this position.
 We look forward to hearing from you.

 Focus Findings is recruiting full- and part-time Family Support Workers in Basildon, Harlow, Chelmsford, Southend-on-sea, Colchester, Clacton-on-Sea and surrounding areas.
 Job Description for Family Support Worker Family support workers help families with long and short-term difficulties.
 The main duties of the role would include: - Work one-on-one with vulnerable families to reduce inequalities between those in greatest need and their peers. - Facilitating the delivery of targeted support groups and parenting programmes. - Competently and accurately record observations on case management systems with an awareness that the information you supply may be used in legal proceedings.
 In addition, candidates must be able to demonstrate knowledge and experience of: - Working with parents with specific vulnerabilities that impact their child/ren; including (but not limited to); low income, domestic abuse, substance misuse, anti-social and criminal behaviour, and transient families. - Assessing complex safeguarding and welfare issues for children and vulnerable adults. - Support to families with children with additional needs - Respite care for families with children with additional needs - Child development across the ages, with a particular emphasis on children with additional needs, disabilities, specific educational needs, adult and child mental health, and those with protected characteristics as defined by the Equality Act 2010. - Evidence-based practice and the ability to apply this to inform practice.
 What we look for: - Driver's license and a vehicle - Caring and empathetic attitude - Good communication skills - Willingness to learn - Self-motivated, well organized & reliable